 Hiller Law will help you decide if going to court is the right move for your specific case.
-As Houston divorce lawyers, we believe there should always be a reasonable attempt to negotiate an agreement before proceeding to court.
+As Houston and Austin divorce lawyers, we believe there should always be a reasonable attempt to negotiate an agreement before proceeding to court.
 While initial negotiations aren’t always immediately resolved, our next move is to quickly get your case to court.
 We are known for our toughness and success in the courtroom, and our team will be by your side until the divorce is final.
 We use discretion to advise when you should be in the courtroom and when we can solely handle the hearings.
 At Hiller Law, our team of experts keep your best interest in mind at every stage of the process.

 Traditional Family Law Litigation

 When you fully expect for your case to be decided by a judge or jury, we file your lawsuit, serve your spouse with papers, and expect an answer from your spouse, or you get served and we file an answer.

 - These are often issued with the petition to keep you, your property and children protected.
 A temporary order hearing usually follows the service.
 At that hearing, the status quo is normally preserved, unless one of you needs to move out with or without the children.
 In that case, often a custody hearing is included with the temporary hearing.
 The judge decides if you get temporary custody of the children, who moves out of the house, who pays what bills, and how much child support you pay or receive.
 The ORDERS that the judge makes include temporary injunctions, which are similar to temporary restraining orders.
 Hiller Law will aggressively help you fight through this 1st phase of litigation, after which, discovery begins.

 - This includes written questions and requests for documents and things, as well as psychology, property and businesses evaluations of the parties, the children, your property and businesses.
 We will take depositions (oral questions with a court reporter present) if needed, to more intensely discover information.